maxarm1007/Stock-Price-Prediction/README.md

 <h1>Stock Price Prediction Project</h1>

 <h2>Description</h2>
-Project consists of a stock price prediction model using TensorFLow.
+Project showcases the use of  pandas and matplotlib to prepare and visualize data pulled from yfinance.
+This data is then used the train and test a model created using TensorFlow to predict Apples future stock price.
 <br />